On the rationality problem for low degree hypersurfaces: Introduction

 \section{Introduction}

-A variety $X$ over a field $k$ is retract rational if there is some integer $N\geq \dim X$ and rational maps $f:X\dashrightarrow \CP^N$ and $g:\CP^N\dashrightarrow X$ such that the composition $g\circ f$ is defined and agrees with $ \id_X$.
+A variety $X$ over a field $k$ is retract rational if there is some integer $N\geq \dim X$ and rational maps $f\colon X\dashrightarrow \CP^N$ and $g\colon \CP^N\dashrightarrow X$ such that the composition $g\circ f$ is defined and agrees with $ \id_X$.
 This notion is a direct analogue of retracts in topology; it was introduced into birational geometry by Saltman \cite{saltman,saltman-2} in the 1980s.
+Equivalently, $X$ is retract rational if there are an integer $N\geq \dim X$, open dense subsets $U\subset X$ and $V\subset \CP^N$, and a morphism $V\to U$ which is surjective on $L$-rational points for all field extensions $L/k$---this closely relates the notion to the classical question of parametrizing solutions of polynomial equations by rational functions.
 Rational or stably rational varieties are retract rational.

 By the work of Asok--Morel \cite[Theorem 2.3.6]{asok-morel} and Kahn--Sujatha \cite[Theorem 8.5.1 and Proposition 8.6.2]{kahn-sujatha}, a smooth proper retract rational variety $X$ is $\mathbb{A}^1$-connected in the sense of $\mathbb{A}^1$-homotopy theory, i.e.\ $\pi_0^{\mathbb{A}^1}(X) = \{\ast \}$.
-By \cite[Remark 2.4.8]{asok-morel}, $\mathbb{A}^1$-connectedness is equivalent to separable $R$-triviality, which means that for any separable field extension $L/k$ and any two $L$-rational points $x, y \in X(L)$, there exists a chain of rational curves (defined over $L$) connecting $x$ and $y$.
-In other words, $\mathbb{A}^1$-connectedness provides an arithmetic analogue of rational chain connectedness, which requires that any two $L$-rational points can be connected by a chain of rational curves when $L$ is algebraically closed.
+By \cite[Remark 2.4.8]{asok-morel}, $\mathbb{A}^1$-connectedness is equivalent to separable $R$-triviality, which means that $X(L)/R=\{\ast\}$ for any separable field extension $L/k$, where $R$ denotes the equivalence relation on $X(L)$ generated by $x\sim y$ whenever $x,y\in X(L)$ lie on the same rational curve (defined over $L$).
+In other words, $\mathbb{A}^1$-connectedness provides an arithmetic analogue of rational chain connectedness, which requires that any two $L$-rational points can be connected by a chain of rational curves for any algebraically closed field extension $L$ of $k$.
+The following table illustrates the known implications for smooth proper varieties: